About The Three Trails

 There are numerous benches along the trail and rest stops available at the various parks and overlooks along the way.

 The Cardinal Greenway

 Muncie is both the actual and metaphorical center of the Cardinal Greenway.
 The McCulloch Boulevard trailhead (at McCulloch Park) introduces trail users to the true Cardinal Greenway experience.
 In one direction, the trail passes through rural countryside, with picturesque farms, fields, and wildflowers lining the way.
 In the other direction, there are two bridges: to the right a historic trestle bridge, to the left a bicycle and pedestrian bridge crossing the White River.
 Less than one-half mile across the pedestrian bridge is the beautifully restored Wysor Street Depot.
-The Depot is listed on the National Registry of Historic Places and houses the trail’s headquarters (Cardinal Greenways, Inc.), as well as a model railroad and gift shop.
+The Depot is listed on the National Registry of Historic Places and houses the trail’s headquarters (Cardinal Greenways, Inc.) and gift shop.
 Old-fashioned cruiser bikes with big, cushy seats and large handlebars are available for free rentals (just leave your i.d.).
 As a public resource, Cardinal Greenways also offers education, wellness programs, environmental awareness, and recreation for a wide range of audiences.

 The Muncie Arts & Culture Trail

 The Muncie Arts & Culture Trail links four distinct areas of Muncie (Downtown, Minnetrista, Ball State University, and Heekin Park) that make up the larger Muncie Arts & Culture District.
 Wayfinding signs placed along the trail direct visitors along two broad loops, using city streets and the White River Greenway as pathways.